SanderSMFISH/Bioimage_analysis_practical/README.md

   1. 00_Introduction_to_bioImages
   2. 01_Segmentation_and_the_Napari_image_viewer

 This tutorial assumes you have installed a working version of anaconda on your computer.
-Open the anacondona terminal and perform the steps under requirements and installation to start this tutorial.
+Open the anaconda terminal and perform the steps under requirements and installation to start this tutorial.

 # requirements and installation
 In order to install the necessary packages and start jupyter notebook type in your anaconda terminal: